Do you know what the very basic idea behind marketing is?

 With trials, there are two types of trial you can go for.
 You can either do the classic free trial model, or you can try the low-cost free trial model that has become popular with the more boutique fitness studios.
 The advantage of the inexpensive free trial is that by getting even a small financial commitment up front, you filter out the people who have zero interest The person who is willing to pay for a trial, however small, is more likely to sign up.

-Referral programs: A referral program is a common tactic used by any fitness club worth its salt.
+Referral programs: As we discussed in A Quick Guide to Creating an Effective Gym Referral Program, a referral program is a common tactic used by any fitness club worth its salt.
 Generate positive word of mouth for your gym by using this key marketing strategy and add another string to your lead generation bow.
 There are two key benefits to running a referral program for your gym or studio.

 Firstly you reach potential customers who, despite your best efforts, have not seen any of your marketing campaigns to date.
 On top of that you these prospective clients are more likely to trust a friend over just another campaign by a fitness studio.
 Secondly, as well as being an effective method of lead generation, referral programs can be a good gym membership retention strategy.
 If a member is resistant to recommend your services to a friend then there may be an underlying issue with your studio.
 So use this as an opportunity to intervene early and potentially stop this member from churning.